CoreBond/corebond-architecture/README.md

 Device identity may be derived from multiple intrinsic hardware characteristics whose combined measurements form a stable identity signal.
 ## Enrollment Model

-CoreBond establishes device identity during the initial linking of two devices.
+CoreBond establishes a baseline device identity during the initial linking of two devices.

 When devices are first connected, the verifier observes the intrinsic hardware identity signal and records the resulting identity characteristics.
 This observation forms the baseline identity profile for the device.

-Future authentication decisions are made by comparing subsequent identity measurements against this baseline profile.
+Future authentication decisions compare subsequent identity measurements against this baseline profile.

 This enrollment process allows devices to establish trust relationships without pre-provisioned credentials or externally distributed secrets.
 ## Security Assumptions